UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

 Developing Your Solution
 ========================

-This assignment has two parts: the key one is the trigrams exercise itself, but you also need to do some text processing to get a full book in shape for processing.
+This assignment has two parts: the key one is the trigrams exercise itself, but you also need to do some text processing to get a full book in shape for the building the trigrams.

 I suggest you write the trigrams part first; it's more interesting :-)

 Test Driven Development
 -----------------------

 You've recently learned about unit testing and Test Driven Development (TDD).
-That's put that to work on this exercise.
+Let's put that to work on this exercise.
 Remember that the key to TDD is that you first decide on what you need a piece of your code to do, then you write a test to check that it does that, and only then do you write the actual code itself.

 Because you're new to this, we're going to give you some tests to get you started.
 You'll find them in: :download:`test_trigrams.py <./test_trigrams.py>`, which should be with this assignment.